jsingason/rs/README.md

 4. **Global Scripts**: RS allows you to define and run global scripts that are not defined in your project's `package.json`, making it easy to reuse common scripts across multiple projects.

+5. **Directory Scripts**: RS supports directory-specific scripts that are tied to the current working directory, perfect for projects without a `package.json` or for custom build scripts you don't want to clutter your global scripts with.

 ## Features

 - Automatically detects the package manager used in your project (npm, yarn, pnpm, or bun)
 - Lists all available scripts from your `package.json`
+- Supports global scripts that work across all projects
+- Supports directory-specific scripts tied to the current working directory
+- Interactive mode for easy script selection
 - Runs scripts with a simple command

 ## Installation